davidvazteixeira/baseflask/README.md

 # Base Flask App

+**UPDATE 12-10-2022**

+> Heroku **FREE PLANS IS NO MORE**!
+There's a new section to deploy to Render.
+The Heroku sections still works, but you must sign a non free plan.

 The idea of this repository is that you simply clone it and start your development.

-This code is a starting base for creating projects in Flask.
+This code is a starting basis for creating projects in Flask.
 It already comes with a minimal application that "just works" without you having to write a single line of code.
-It has a **suggested** folder structure to simplify your life and is already configured to be used on the Heroku server.
+It has a **suggested** folder structure to simplify your life and is already configured to be used on the Heroku server or Render.

-**If you're new to GIT or Heroku**, keep reading for an **extremely straightforward tutorial** on how to install and configure both, which you'll need in development. **If you already know**, skip directly to [Sugested steps to deploy your app in Heroku](#sugested-steps-to-deploy-your-app-in-heroku).
+**If you're new to GIT, Heroku or Render**, keep reading for an **extremely straightforward tutorial** on how to install and configure both, which you'll need in development. **If you already know**, skip directly to [Sugested steps to deploy your app to Render](#render) or [Sugested steps to deploy your app to Heroku](#heroku).

 At the end, under [Useful Links](#useful-links), there is a small list of documentation and links to Python, Flask, HTML, Javascript and CSS.

 * Version: Python3